UKHomeOffice/platform-hub/platform-hub-web/README.md

 - _TODO: something about "assembling" all the AngularJS specific things like components, directives, services, etc. within the relevant module file_

+### Running the BBC Accessibility Standards Checker

+Start the web server using `yarn run serve`, then run `yarn run a11y` in a separate console to run the checker (which will output the results to your console).

 ### Resources

 - https://github.com/velesin/jasmine-jquery